gayatriprasad/airbus_detection/README.md

 Things that could have been tried out with more time and resources:

 1) Different loss functions - used just dice and IOU here
-2) Other architectures - stuck to UNET here - possibly resnets
+2) Other architectures - stuck to UNET here -can possibly RESNETS and also deeper UNETS
 3) Ensamble modelling - key to win kaggle challenges
 4) Using Pretrained models
 5) Stuck to Adam as optimiser - personally I would go with SGD with momentum
+6) Different activation function (used ReLU - can try ELU)
+7) Different weight initialization
+8) Different batch size and epochs